This post may contain affiliate links . Read my full Disclosure Policy.

 Reasons why you will love this recipe

-• This bread has a forgiving timeline and can be made on the same day, in as little as three hours.
-It is the perfect recipe when you need bread quickly!
+- Quick timeline – This bread has a forgiving timeline and can be made on the same day, in as little as three hours, thanks to the instant yeast.

 Ingredients for Sourdough Discard Sandwich Bread

-• Instant Yeast – The yeast is added to leaven the bread, making the rise time much quicker than bread leavened with a sourdough starter.
+- Instant Yeast – The yeast is added to leaven the bread, making the rise time much quicker than bread leavened with a sourdough starter.
+You can also use active dry yeast but keep in mind you will need to read the instructions on how to active it plus it could take longer to rise.

-• Honey – You can also swap for pure maple syrup
+- Honey – You can also swap for pure maple syrup or sugar.

-• Flour- A combination of whole wheat flour and bread flour is used in this recipe.
+- Flour- A combination of whole wheat flour and bread flour is used in this recipe.
+If you prefer you can just use all bread flour.

 Instructions to make Sourdough Discard Sandwich Bread